- Great for all abilities from beginners up to elite runners

 Eight flexi-cones, ideally of four different colours.

-A 90-metre length of track or path is measured out.
+A 90-meter length of track or path is measured out.
 Precise measurements are not necessary.

-The 90 metres is then divided into three 30-metre lengths and cones are used to mark the start and end of each section.
+The 90 meters is then divided into three 30-meter lengths and cones are used to mark the start and end of each section.
 It's a good idea to use different coloured cones so that each section can be referenced easily.

 Each athlete in the group is assigned a lane.
 If there are more athletes than available lanes then they can run in several waves.

-The first and last 30 metres are associated with one speed and the middle 30 metres associated with another.
+The first and last 30 meters are associated with one speed and the middle 30 meters associated with another.
 So, one speed is "sandwiched" between the other two.
 It's best if this is expressed as a percentage of maximum speed.

 The athletes' goal is to hit the speeds prescribed for the different sections as closely as possible.

 A slow walk-back recovery should suffice, with extra recovery for sandwiches including higher speeds.
 It's important that athletes recover well between reps so they can concentrate properly and execute good technique.

 For the same reason, the total number of reps should be kept low.
 Also consider dividing the session into several sets, with additional recovery between sets.
 Longer recovery periods are an ideal time to feed back to the athletes.